analystwil/Waste_Management/README.md

 ![image](https://user-images.githubusercontent.com/77358388/125873810-79f12133-d5c2-4e47-8de4-eb966f17d1f4.png)

-We will only be working with data from the month of January.
-I filtered the table in Postgres to retrieve this data.
+We only be worked with data from the month of January.
+We filtered the table in Postgres to retrieve this data.

 ![image](https://user-images.githubusercontent.com/77358388/126092420-92c19bc4-33aa-45e8-8bf4-99b1aba44554.png)